VOLTTRON/volttron-developer/CORE_DEVELOPMENT.md

 ![Pycharm Gevent Compatible](images/pycharm-gevent.png)

 Create a Run/Debug configuration for volttron and vctl like the following.

----
-**NOTE**
-The below two screenshots show the project as "volttron-project".
-If you skipped the optional steps replace "volttron-project" with "volttron-core"
----
+Make sure you are pointing to the python interpreter that is under volttron-core's virtual environment and the working directory points to cloned volttron-core directory

 ![Pycharm Run volttron -vv](images/pycharm-config-debug-volttron.png)